aksommerville/fullmoon4/README.md

 - [ ] Maps for full game.
 - [ ] Pumpkin protection: Ensure she can't travel too far as a pumpkin, and can't get trapped in the reachable area.
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
 Currently 1..50 ms per Clock.js
-- [ ] Detect heavy drops in requestAnimationFrame rate and stop music if too low.
 - [ ] Rekajigger Constants.js, use actual inlinable constants.
 - [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js
 - [ ] Translation.
 - [ ] Web input: Key events are triggering the pause button when focussed.
 Why isn't it just space bar?
 - [ ] Touch input.
 - [ ] Input configuration.
-- - [ ] Generalize mapping, see src/www/js/game/InputManager.js
-- - [ ] Persist gamepad and keyboard mapping.
 - - [ ] UI for mapping.
 - [ ] Extra mappable input actions, eg hard pause and fullscreen toggle.
 I specifically don't want these for the demo, so punt.
-- [ ] Finish everything by Halloween. (to this point in the list at least)
 - [ ] Consider WebGL for rendering.
 CanvasRenderingContext2D is not performing to my hopes.
 - [ ] Unit tests.
 - - [ ] General-purpose test runner.